jessica-cruz-dev/claims_management_system/README.md

 Centers for Medicare and Medicaid Services (CMS) data include information at the patient encounter level regarding diagnoses, treatments, and billed and paid amounts.

-One challenge related to using claims is assessing data quality and accounting for incomplete or missing data.
+One challenge related to using claims data is assessing data quality and accounting for incomplete or missing data.

 I'm creating a mock claims data management application to represent how claims data is imputed, processed, and reported on in a hospital setting.